-Anytime there is a "behavior" involved, it's important to rule out an underlying medical reason for the behavior.
+Anytime there is a "behavior" involved, it is important to rule out an underlying medical reason for the behavior.
 If all medical concerns are ruled out, then the problem can be approached as a behavioral one, and behavior modification techniques can be employed.
-To determine whether there is a medical concern, you'll need to answer some questions about your pet's health and behaviors over time.
+To determine whether there is a medical concern, you will need to answer some questions about your pet's health and behaviors over time.
 Having the answers on hand can help your veterinarian help you and your pet.

 When and How Did the Behavior Start?

 Your vet will almost certainly want to know when your dog first starting licking his feet.
 Is this behavior new?
 If not, how long has it been going on?
 Is it both front feet or all feet?

 Are the Feet Red, Swollen, Bumpy, or Crusty/Flaky?

 Red, swollen, or crusty feet could be indicative of a local irritant (such as de-icer on the ground in the winter) or inflammation/infection from bacterial, fungal and/or parasitic sources.
 Cysts or other growths or small abscesses can occur, causing discomfort and licking.
 Even if the irritating cause is no longer present, constant licking and chewing can become a self-propagating cycle of continued trauma to the skin and continued inflammation (a condition also known as pyotraumatic dermatitis).

 Could It Be Caused by Allergy, Infection, or Underlying Disease?

 Itchy or painful feet can be the result of food allergies or atopy (inhalant allergies), causing general itchiness.
 Foreign bodies, such as grass awns, are also a painful and common source of infection for animals' feet.
 Arthritis or other painful internal conditions causing pain in the area without visible infection on the foot could also be a cause for licking.

 What If There Are No Signs that Something Is Wrong?